 Hardcore punk rock (hereafter hardcore) in Turkey lurks in the shadows of mainstream youth culture, unseen and unheard for the most part.
 The bands are few, performances are rare with fans enthusiastic but rarely more than 100 in number and recordings in any format difficult to come by.
 When one is exposed to Turkish hardcore, it can easily be dismissed as not being very Turkish at all.
 Bands look, sound and act as hardcore bands anywhere.
-They dress similarily, pose similarily, sound similar and choose, for the most part, to sing in English and not Turkish.
+They dress similarly, pose similarly, sound similar and choose, for the most part, to sing in English and not Turkish.
 As such, it is easy to jump to the conclusion that this is yet another example of cultural imperialism.
-Cultural imperialism is a fear associated with globalization that is accused of not encouraging a two way balanced flow of culture between ‘the West and the rest’ but a ‘global mass culture’ to the detriment of ‘the rest’ (Hall 1992, 1991; Ang 1985: 2).
+Cultural imperialism is a fear associated with globalisation that is accused of not encouraging a two way balanced flow of culture between ‘the West and the rest’ but a ‘global mass culture’ to the detriment of ‘the rest’ (Hall 1992; Ang 1985: 2).
 Non-western countries are ‘attracted, pressured, forced, and sometimes bribed’ into shaping, corresponding to and promoting western values and structures at the expense of local ones (Schiller 1976: 910).

-Popular music is one such area of culture that has experienced globalization (and some say cultural imperialism) more dramatically than other forms of mass communication.
+Popular music is one such area of culture that has experienced globalisation (and some say cultural imperialism) more dramatically than other forms of mass communication.
 One reason cited for this is it is ‘less dependent for its comprehension upon language, education and the acquisition of a sophisticated body of knowledge’ than other media (Negus 1997: 271).
 Music’s globalization is evident in the spread of ‘global’ formats such as rock, punk and rap (Burton 2005: 158).
 Born and Hesmondhalgh (2003) find more evidence in the movement of music and instruments around the globe and the ‘spectacular inequality in the economic rewards and prestige’ of western pop products outside the West compared with non-western recordings in the West.
 But Frith (1988a: 6) notes that ‘the West’ is too broad a definition, because ‘Since the Beatles, the rock version of cultural imperialism has been directed by Britain as well as America’ while Negus (1997: 270) notes the same in a European context.